|

 Creativyst JSMsg Webpage Display Convention

-A JavaScript content sharing convention I developed to respond
+A JavaScript content sharing convention developed to respond

-to what I see as the one major drawback to RSS.
+to one major drawback to RSS (imo).
 RSS can't be

 used to display content in webpages with only server-side